alecmuffett/onion-dv-certificate-proposal/README.md

-# A simple proposal of the provision of DV certificates to Onion sites
+# A simple proposal for provision of DV certificates to Onion Sites

 ## Outline